schiekiera/cSLN_ESCOP_2025/README.md

 # Computational Swinging Lexical Network (cSLN) - ESCOP 2025

-This repository contains the implementation of the Computational Swinging Lexical Network model for analyzing picture-word interference (PWI) tasks in both English and German languages.
+This repository contains the implementation of the Computational Swinging Lexical Network model for analyzing picture-word interference (PWI) tasks in both English and German languages presented in the ESCOP 2025 conference in Sheffield, UK.

+**Citation:** Schiekiera, L., Gruber, V., Melinger, A., Abdel Rahman, R., & Günther, F. (2025). *Modeling Lexical Competition in Language Production: A Computational Approach to the Swinging Lexical Network*.
+Poster presented at the European Society for Cognitive Psychology (ESCOP 2025), Location TBD, September.
+Available at [https://github.com/USERNAME/lexical-network-modeling](https://github.com/USERNAME/lexical-network-modeling)

 ## Overview